 Money is passed from person to person and place to place as people buy and sell products and services.
 Most people don’t give much thought to how the money came into being in the first place, but it actually does have to be created.
 It has to start somewhere.
 Someone has to feed it into the economy before it can start being passed around as we make exchanges.

 Many people think the U.S. government creates money for the U.S. economy, and it’s true that the U.S. Treasury creates the supply of coin money.
-The US Treasury also prints our dollar bills (though it does not turn them from pieces of paper into currency1).
-But the cash notes and coins account for only a small portion (around 10%) of the money we use in the U.S. today.
-Most of the money is bank account money—numbers in bank accounts for which there is no corresponding cash.
+The Treasury also handles the printing of the Federal Reserve Notes we use for cash.
+But most of the money in use in the U.S. and throughout the world is bank account money—numbers in bank accounts that are shifted from one account to another as payments are spent and received.

 To create money for a loan, the bank creates an asset by drawing up a loan agreement and getting the borrower to sign it.
 And they create a liability by entering numbers in a bank account for the corresponding amount of money.
 The asset represents value that they own—someone else’s promise to pay money in the future.
 The liability represents value that they owe—they’re promising to provide the account holder with cash or a transfer of funds to another account whenever requested.
 If you’re familiar with accounting principles, you can see that this would balance on a Balance Sheet.

 If you thought banks were lending out the money that their customers have on deposit, you’re not alone.
-While we believe it should be that way, and in the Just Money system we advocate, it will be that way, that is not currently the case.
+We believe it should be that way, and in the Just Money system we advocate, it will be that way, but currently that is not the case.
 For more clarification of the current process, you may find these references helpful:

 - For a basic explanation of how people create money – a two step process that involves how it is created and how it is entered into an economy, see USMoney.US: How do people create money?